 Darren Farnsworth was born in the Washington DC area before his family took him to Silicon Valley - San Francisco Bay Area in the late 70’s.
 It was there that he was inspired by music and technology.

-He set up a basement studio in Layton, Utah and recorded several musicians over the years under the label Recording Club.
+In a basement of his home in Utah an analog recording studio was built and soundproofed.
+It was there that he captured several musicians and bands over the years under the label Recording Club.

 In 1995, he purchased his first motorcycle.
 It was a Yamaha XT 350 enduro.
 His passion for adventure was bursting at the seams and was motivated to get a bigger motorcycle by the 1969 movie “Easy Rider”.
 Soon after his purchase in late 1996, he was conversing with an old friend in Mountain View, California about a possible road trip.
 He convinced Darren to head south of the border with him in late 1997 to see pyramids.